 Are you planning to move abroad with your family?
-According to a recent survey report, the top 5 best countries to raise expat children in 2017 are Switzerland, Canada, United Kingdom, Germany, and Japan.
+According to a recent survey report, the top 5 best countries to raising expat children are Switzerland, Canada, United Kingdom, Germany, and Japan.
 The rankings are based on various factors such as quality of life, political influence, business friendliness, cultural heritage, entrepreneurship, and ease of obtaining citizenship.
-In this article, we will introduce these top 5 countries to raise expat children abroad.
+In this article, we will introduce these top 5 countries for raising expat children abroad.

 - Introduction: Switzerland is among one of the most developed and wealthiest countries in the world.
 Bordering Germany, France, Austria and Italy in Europe, Switzerland ranks at top globally for its quality of life, government stability, healthcare standards and economic development.
 The overall standard of living is high.